Data Engineer Case Study Interview Questions + Guide in 2024

 First, you want to approach this problem from the product perspective.
 It’s a dating app, and we have to know what user functionalities we must design around.

-It’d be good to start with listing some of the key capabilities of a Tinder-style app:
+It’d be good to start by listing some of the key capabilities of a Tinder-style app:

 Next, we should identify if we have specific feature goals that we need to account for within engineering or system design.
 For example, if we look at swiping, we might ask: